maab19/nss_project/README.txt

 !!!
 Caution: This setup is only for testing purposes.
-For production deployment passwords and configurations need to be changed !!!
+For production deployment passwords, secrets and configurations need to be changed !!!

 Database setup:
-Install postgres version 15 on your system like described here: https://www.postgresql.org/download/ We also recommend to install pgadmin4 as GUI.
+Install postgres on your system like described here: https://www.postgresql.org/download/ We also recommend to install pgadmin4 as GUI.
 On Windows it can be installed with the postgres installer for Linux it is probably available in the repos otherwise see here: https://www.pgadmin.org/download/

 In pgadmin connect to the database server
-Then right click on the postgres-database on the left sidebar and select SQL- Open the databaseSetup/createDb.sql file in the SQL- and execute it.
+Then right click on the postgres-database on the left sidebar and select Query-Tool Open the databaseSetup/createDb.sql file in the Query-Tool and execute it.
-Now open the databaseSetup/createUser.sql in the SQL- and execute it.
+Now open the databaseSetup/createUser.sql in the Query-Tool and execute it.
-Then right click on the database server on the left sidebar and click Refresh Then right click on the newly created ochat-database on the left sidebar and select SQL- Now open the databaseSetup/createTables.sql in the SQL- and execute it.
+Then right click on the database server on the left sidebar and click Refresh Then right click on the newly created ochat-database on the left sidebar and select Query-Tool Now open the databaseSetup/createTables.sql in the Query-Tool and execute it.

 Add the username 'ochat' and password 'passwd' of the db user in the OChat/src/main/resources/application.yml